FalconSocial/berth/README.md

       configuration file.

     Options:
       --version              Show the version and exit.
       -v, --verbose          Turn on verbose output.
       -d, --debug            Turn on debug output.
+      -b, --build-only       Only perform the build step.
+      -p, --package-only     Only perform the package step.
+      -k, --keep-containers  Keep the containers around after they have been used.
       --help                 Show this message and exit.

 There's not much to specify on the command line, except for output level and a configuration file.
 The configuration file is in YAML format and will look something like the [sample.yaml](sample.yaml) file.